Scotsman1973/archaeo_modelling/README.md

 ---
 **Dependancies and instalation from zip file**<br>
-This plugin requires QGIS >= 3.0 and Python >= 3.0, and geopandas, rasterio and elapid Python packages installed via the OSGeo4W Shell.
+This plugin requires QGIS >= 3.0 and Python >= 3.0, and geopandas, rasterio and elapid Python packages installed via the OSGeo4W Shell.<br>
+Download the repository from Zenodo and unzip, but leave 'archaeoModelling.zip' as zip file.
+Open QGIS desktop and navigate to 'plugins' on the toolbar.<br>

 ---
 **QGIS resources**<br>